VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 - Architecture
 - Software Engineering
 - Agile
-- Continuous delivery
+- Continuous Delivery
-- Continuous integration
+- Continuous Integration
 ---

 If you are a software engineer or run software projects, [code coverage](https://stackoverflow.com/questions/195008/what-is-code-coverage-and-how-do-you-measure-it)